Our Team of Expert Clinicians and Researchers

 Penn Medicine - Provider Profile

 Dr. Jonathan Miner directs the RVCL Research Center at Penn.
 Dr. Miner has a unique background with expertise in microvascular biology and immunology, as well as specific expertise related to the cellular pathway regulated by TREX1, the gene that is mutated in patients with RVCL He is Principal Investigator on multiple NIH grants, including 2 grants related to the TREX1 pathway.
 Dr. Miner has over 70 publications, including papers published in top journals including Cell, Nature, Nature Medicine, Science Translational Medicine, Nature Genetics, and Journal of Experimental Medicine.
-Dr. Miner designed and established the ongoing clinical trial of crizanlizumab for RVCL, which utilizes an antibody therapy that originated in the laboratory of Dr. Miner's PhD mentor, Dr. Rodger McEver.
+Dr. Miner designed and established the most recent clinical trial of crizanlizumab for RVCL, which utilized an antibody therapy that originated in the laboratory of Dr. Miner's PhD mentor, Dr. Rodger McEver.
 The Miner laboratory also is engaged in other collaborative efforts to understand RVCL and, most importantly, to develop and test personalized therapies for RVCL.
+Precision therapies for RVCL are in preclinical development and now on the cusp of clinical trials, hopefully within the next year.

 Amanda Finck, Ph.D.